Python - Environment Setup with Pipx, Poetry, and Pyenv ✨

 - Setting Poetry to create virtual environments in the project folder (

-) makes your projects more portable and easier to manage. - Adjusting
+.venv) makes your projects more portable and easier to manage. - Adjusting

-uses your CPU efficiently, making installations faster and smoother.
+installer.max-workersuses your CPU efficiently, making installations faster and smoother.

 With this setup, your workflow will be cleaner, more efficient, and—dare we say it—a lot more enjoyable.
 Happy coding! 🚀✨